How To Import Data into Airtable When a Record is Updated

 Import Data into Airtable When a Record is Updated

-Webhooks are a paid Data Fetcher feature, so you will need to upgrade your account.
-To do this, in Data Fetcher, scroll to Schedule and click 'Upgrade'.
+Triggers are a paid Data Fetcher feature, so you will need to upgrade your account.
+To do this, in Data Fetcher, scroll to the Schedule | Trigger | Webhook URL tabs and click 'Upgrade'.

 Select a plan from the options and enter your payment details to upgrade.